 AMBDA is demanding on time and energy and you need to bear in mind that you will need to have access to appropriate learners to assess and teach.
 All learners that you plan on working with for AMBDA purposes should have difficulties with literacy which may be dyslexia.
 You will assess these learners and be involved in specialist teaching.
 You will need to purchase or have access to appropriate tests and teaching materials as the Open University cannot provide these.
 Please be aware that assessment tools can be expensive and this should be considered in cases where there are no opportunities for borrowing materials.
 You will find a list of assessments on the E801 module website or the SpLD Assessment Standards Committee (SASC) website.
 All learners must be in taught in English.

 You must complete the AMBDA practical element in the academic year immediately following your E801 studies (no deferrals permitted) and have gained a pass grade for TMA04 in addition to passing module E801 overall.
 You should also take the dyslexia option for TMA03.

-For AMBDA accreditation, you will need to have Qualified Teacher Status and two years teaching experience.
+For AMBDA accreditation, you will need to have a minimum of two years teaching experience.
 For AMBDA FE/HE accreditation you will need a minimum of two years teaching and support experience in an institution of further or higher education.

 Students must opt for either AMBDA or AMBDA FE/HE as we (the Open University) are unable to offer students the opportunity to gain both at the same time.
 We are also unable to grant credit for prior learning, including ATS, towards the AMBDA submissions.